kalekdev/uni/semester-1/lineare-algebra/notes.typ

 )
 $

-For a rotation in a certain plane of $RR^3$, simply replace certain elements of the $3 times 3$ identity matrix with the rotation matrix.
-For example a rotation in the $x times y$ plane:
+For a rotation in a certain plane of $RR^n$, simply keep all columns and rows unaffected by the rotation as the identity matrix.
+For example a anti-clockwise rotation in the $x times y$ plane of $RR^3$:
 $
   mat(
   cos(alpha), -sin(alpha), 0;